daveeS987/davees-django-api-template/README.md

 ### 4. App folder currently named "Example".
 Replace this with your app name

 - These steps will change the app name and all occurences of "Example"
-- Use a Capital for this step: Do a global search of "Example" and replace all occurences with your new app name.
+- Use a CAPITAL word for this step: Do a global search of "Example" and replace all occurences with your new app name.
 Remember to select "Match Case" option.
+(There will be only 36.
+If you see 42, you didn't check your case)
-- The following steps requires a lowercase version of your app name
+- The following steps requires a lowercase version of your app name(4 places you have to change)
   - Replace "Example" folder name
   - In app.py - line 6, make sure name variable is lowercase
   - In project/urls.py, fix urlpatterns on line 19 to use lowercase